Nikki Haley wins backing from powerful Koch network as she aims to take on Trump

 The feud between Trump and the Koch network has been years in the making.

-The Kochs, long demonized by Democrats for having outsized influence in Washington, refused to support Trump’s reelection in 2020.
-The group’s leaders argued that the former president’s populist policies, especially on trade, didn’t adhere to traditional conservative values, while decrying his divisive leadership style.
+The Kochs, long demonized by Democrats for having outsize influence in Washington, refused to support Trump’s reelection in 2020.
+The group’s leaders argued that his populist policies, especially on trade, didn’t adhere to traditional conservative values, while decrying his divisive leadership style.

 Speaking in Washington, Utah Sen. Mitt Romney predicted it would be a “huge boost” to Haley’s campaign.